music-rec/stoner/README.md

 `$ sudo apt-get install ffmpeg`
 * If you're on OSX, this can be handled easily using [Homebrew](http://brew.sh/) (`brew install ffmpeg`).

-App is created for one day hack challenge.

 Thanks to [@jameskyburz](https://github.com/jameskyburz/) for guiding me to use ytdl-core from this [module](https://github.com/jameskyburz/youtube-audio-stream).

 ## Install